For daily wit & wisdom, sign up for the Almanac newsletter.

 What Is Canning?

-Canning is a method used to preserve fresh food in jars using high temperatures to kill microorganisms and inactivating enzymes that could cause food to spoil.
-The heating process pushes air from the jars, creating a vacuum seal as jars cool.
-Without air, the bacteria, yeasts, and mold will not grow and food won’t spoil.
+Canning is a method used to preserve fresh food in jars using high temperatures to kill microorganisms and inactivate enzymes that could cause food to spoil.
+The heating process pushes air from the jars, creating a vacuum seal as the jars cool.
+Without air, the bacteria, yeasts, and mold will not grow, and food won’t spoil.

 The Two Canning Methods: Water-Bath and Pressure Canning